Yuande/NBBttest/README.md

 ## Install NBBttest
 Three ways to install NBBttest.
-1. NBBttest can be installed from GitHub using devtools in R Console (Mac) or RGUI(WIndows) or Rstudio:
+1. NBBttest can be installed from GitHub using devtools in R Console (Mac) or RGui(WIndows) or Rstudio:
 ```
 library(devtools)